 Fluzone High Dose: This flu vaccine contains a virus that’s been killed with heat or chemicals, so it only gives you “dead cells,” not live ones.
 But researchers haven’t studied its effects on people with MS.

 Vaccines You Can Take

 Shots that experts consider safe for people with MS to get include:

-- Seasonal influenza/flu (if it’s given to you as a shot and contains a killed virus)
+- Seasonal influenza/flu (if it’s given to you as a shot in a standard dose and contains the dead virus)